mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 ```

 The solution is better not only for the clarity but also in terms of responsibility assignment of the objects.
-It is not too good to make the controller tell <em>how</em> active and retired breweries have to be retrived from the database.
+It is not too good to make the controller tell <em>how</em> active and retired breweries have to be retrieved from the database.
 Instead, it is natural to make a model responsible for it, because models role is to act as an abstract level between the rest of the application and the database.

 Note that ActiveRecord allows operation chaining.
 You could write: